The Spiciest Spoilers from Thunder Junction!

 The Control Tools

-Now, let's focus back on the existing Standard meta game for a moment, and look at some Outlaws of Thunder Junction cards that may slot nicely into the tier 1 decks that are currently running the show.
+Now, let's focus back on the existing Standard metagame for a moment, and look at some Outlaws of Thunder Junction cards that may slot nicely into the tier 1 decks that are currently running the show.
 One of the tier 1 decks currently putting up consistent results in both Standard and Pioneer is Azorius Control, and while the list has mostly been tuned and locked-in regarding the quantities of each spell, there are still a few flex slots.
 One new card from Outlaws of Thunder Junction that may be a perfect fit in one or two of those slots is the new, blue instant, Three Steps Ahead.

 Magic the Gathering Card - Three Steps Ahead - MTG Circle

-While it may seem like the three modes on the card are all rather subpar individually, it's the combined flexibility which makes this card worthy of consideration.
-Having a hard, three-mana counterspell in Standard is a must, and control decks will regularly play two or three copies of Disruption Protocol or Dissipate to deal with late game threats that may prove problematic once the opponent has enough mana to play around No More Lies.
+While it may seem like the three modes on the card are all rather subpar individually, it's the combined flexibility that makes this card worthy of consideration.
+Having a hard, three-mana counterspell in Standard is a must, and control decks will regularly play two or three copies of Disruption Protocol or Dissipate to deal with late-game threats that may prove problematic once the opponent has enough mana to play around No More Lies.
 The new Spree mechanic means one can have their cake and eat it too by running a Cancel, while also having the option to draw some action if Three Steps Ahead comes off the top of the deck in the late game, or the control player needs to dig to find an answer to an on-board threat.
 The utility of copying a creature can be back-breaking post-sideboard to double up that Regal Caracal in Pioneer, or Chrome Host Seedshark in Standard, to really slam the door shut on a match.
 Once you realize you can counter a spell and draw some cards for five mana, it starts to become reminiscent of the extremely powerful Cryptic Command.
 Don't sleep on this one in your various control decks in Pioneer and Standard, as it certainly deserves a chance to be tested.

 The Big Ramper